Applied Materials, Inc. (AMAT) Bundle

 Founding team members

-Founded by Michael A. McNeilly and others including Herbert Dwight Jr., Walter Benzing, and James Bagley.
-James C. Morgan joined shortly after and led the company as CEO for nearly three decades, shaping its growth trajectory significantly.
+The company was founded by Michael A. McNeilly and four other engineers, including Herbert Dwight Jr., Walter Benzing, and James Bagley.
+A few years later, James C. Morgan joined and became the CEO, a move that defintely changed the company's trajectory.

 Initial capital/funding

-The company began operations with venture capital backing, securing funding necessary to develop its initial chemical vapor deposition systems.
+Applied Materials started with venture capital backing, securing the necessary funds to develop its initial products, which were focused on chemical vapor deposition (CVD) systems for semiconductor manufacturing.

 Applied Materials, Inc. (AMAT) Ownership Structure